 What to watch in earnings this week

 The week will bring quarterly results from several oil supermajors, and BP (BP) is expected to report Tuesday before the opening bell.
-The forecast has EPS up almost 34 percent year-over-year to $1.36 on revenue that is more than 5 percent higher to $10.47 billion.
+The forecast has EPS down more than 38 percent year-over-year to $1.00, and revenue that is more than 34 percent lower to $61.30 billion.

-After the trading session ends, AT&T (T) is expected to post $0.76 per share and $1.71 billion in revenues.
-But that would be down year-over-year from EPS of $0.86 and revenue of $1.26 billion.
+After the trading session ends, Facebook (FB) is expected to post earnings of $0.19 per share and $1.91 billion in revenues.
+That would be up year-over-year from EPS of $0.12 and revenue of $1.26 billion.
 The positive earnings surprise in the second quarter was more than 35 percent.

 More from Benzinga